mohamed-ghayyad/luxury/README.md

 == Copyright ==

-Vundo WordPress Theme, Copyright 2015-2016 ModyDev.Club
+Vundo WordPress Theme, Copyright 2015-2016 http://ModyDev.Club
 Vundo is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify